tung/ruggrogue/book/pathfinding.md

 The key of this hash map is a tile position, while the value is the position of the pathfinding step taken to get to this tile.
 Following this linkage of steps from any keyed position will eventually lead back to the starting position.
-In other words, that path data that will be stored in here will be backwards; that will be dealt with later.
+In other words, the path data that will be stored in here will be backwards; that will be dealt with later.

 The `ruggrogue::find_path` function calls the `a_star` function defined above it to perform the pathfinding itself: